6 Spices and Herbs You Should Be Using

-6. Herbs de Provence
+6. Herbes de Provence

 Tips for Buying, Using, and Storing Dried Herbs

-- Store dried herbs in a cool, dark place, especially if they come in a clear glass container.
+Store dried herbs in a cool, dark place, especially if they come in a clear glass container.

-- Dried herbs usually taste stronger than fresh herbs.
-So if a recipe calls for fresh herbs and you're using dried instead, use about 1/3 less.
+If a recipe calls for fresh herbs and you're using dried instead, use about 1/3 less.
 If the recipe calls for a tablespoon of chopped fresh herbs, a teaspoon of dried herbs will do.

-- Dried herbs lose flavor over time.
+But dried herbs lose flavor over time.
 If stored correctly, they will last about a year.
 Sniff the herbs before you use them.
 If you can't smell anything, they're past their prime.